Sienci-Labs/Resources/lmmk2/the-basics/lmk2-workholding.md

 <ul>
 <li>Putting t-track in then putting thicker MDF slats in between like in the photo allows you to mill off the surface of the MDF to get a perfectly flat surface relative to your machine.
 It also enables you to make smaller wasteboard replacements, instead of needing to replace the whole board.</li>
 <li>If you have a thick enough waste bed, you can use your machine to cut the grooves for your t-track.
 Just cut grooves to fit the width of your t-track.</li>
-<li>We designed a custom t-track system that works with hex-headed 1/4"-20 hardware that you can see in our store here: <a href="https://sienci.com/product/t-track/" target="_blank" rel="noopener">https://sienci.com/product/t-track/</a> and has a setup guide here: <a href="https://resources.sienci.com/view/assembling-add-ons/" target="_blank" rel="noopener">Installing the LongMill T-Track set</a></li>
+<li>We designed a custom t-track system that works with <a href="https://sienci.com/product/t-track/" target="_blank" rel="noopener">hex-headed 1/4"-20 hardware that you can see in our store</a> and has a setup guide here: <a href="https://resources.sienci.com/view/lmk2-t-track-set/" target="_blank" rel="noopener">Installing the LongMill T-Track set</a></li>
 </ul>

 https://www.youtube.com/watch?v=T4QVgtnZMDw